Getting Started¶

 Note

-The command does not return and wait for events to run the reconcile.
+The command does not return and waits for events to run the reconcile.

 will re-trigger the reconcile.